 Abstract

 Rugose Spiralling Whitefly (RSW), Aleurodicus rugioperculatus Martin (Hemiptera: Sternorrhyncha: Aleyrodidae), is an invasive and destructive pest that invaded India in 2016, causing significant damage to coconut and other host crops in states like Tamil Nadu, Kerala, Karnataka, and Andhra Pradesh.
-RSW infestation stresses plants by depleting water and nutrients through feeding, coupled with excessive honeydew excretion that facilitates the growth of sooty mold, thereby reducing photosynthetic efficiency.
-In the present study, field surveys were conducted across major oil palm-growing districts of Telangana, including Bhadradri Kothagudem and Khammam, to assess the pest's distribution, damage intensity, infestation levels, and host range.
+RSW infestation stresses plants by depleting water and nutrients through feeding, coupled with excessive honeydew excretion that facilitates the growth of sooty mold reducing photosynthetic efficiency.
+The present study conducted field surveys across major oil palm-growing districts of Telangana, including Bhadradri Kothagudem and Khammam, to assess the pest's distribution, damage intensity, infestation levels, and host range.
 This research provides critical insights for developing effective pest management strategies to mitigate the impact of RSW on economically significant crops.

 Fifty host plants from 29 families were identified as hosts for RSW.
 Of these, 10 plants, including coconut, oil palm, banana, sapota, mango, and guava, supported all life stages of RSW, while the remaining host plants exhibited only the egg stage.
 The damage caused by RSW was particularly severe in coconut, oil palm, sapota, mango, and guava, highlighting their susceptibility.
-This comprehensive study underscores the varying levels of host suitability and damage intensity across different plant species, providing valuable insights into the pest's biology and its impact on key agricultural crops.
+This comprehensive study underscores the varying levels of host suitability and damage intensity across different plant species, providing valuable insights into the pest's biology and its impact on key crops.

 Introduction

 The rugose spiralling whitefly (RSW), Aleurodicus rugioperculatus Martin, an invasive species, was first reported feeding on gumbo limbo (Bursera simaruba) in South Florida in 2009.
 In India, it was initially observed on coconut (Cocos nucifera) in Pollachi, Tamil Nadu, during August 2016 (Selvaraj et al., 2016: Sundharaj and Selvaraj, 2017) Subsequently, RSW was found feeding on banana, Indian almond, sapota, maize, oil palm, mango, cashew, custard apple, and various ornamental plants across Karnataka, Kerala, Andhra Pradesh, Telangana, Goa, Assam, and more recently in West Bengal, Lakshadweep, Maharashtra, Gujarat, Odisha, Chhattisgarh, and Meghalaya.
 Continuous feeding by nymphs and adults causes water and nutrient loss in host plants, while the release of honeydew on the upper surfaces of lower leaves promotes the growth of sooty mold.
 This sooty mold significantly reduces the plant's photosynthetic efficiency, further impacting its health and productivity (Capinera, 2008).
-In the Indian subcontinent, this invasive pest has spread to numerous locations, colonizing a wide range of host plants.
-Previous studies reported infestation levels of 40–60% on coconut and 25–40% on banana.
+In the Indian subcontinent, this invasive pest has spread to numerous locations, colonizing a wide range of host plants, where previous studies reported infestation levels of 40–60% on coconut and 25–40% on banana.
 In several areas of Tamil Nadu and Kerala, the infestation was severe enough to cause complete drying of banana leaves (Selvaraj et al., 2016).

 In India, six species known to infest coconut palms are Aleurocanthus arecae David and Manjunatha, Aleurodicus dispersus Russell, Aleurodicus rugioperculatus Martin, Aleurotrachelus atratus Hempel, Paraleyrodes minei Iaccarino, and Paraleyrodes bondari Peracchi (Selvaraj et al., 2019).